AhmetBgr/frog-feed-order/README.md

 - Enter number for movesCount (max number of moves player can for this level).
 - Enter a level name before saving.
 - Save the level. (if same name exists in resources, it will be overwritten)
-- To load previously made levels, select the level from dropdown and load. (to update the drodown menu, restart the level editor window)
+- To load previously made levels, select the level from dropdown then load.

 ## Adding saved levels to the game:
 - Simply drag and drop saved level text asset(found in Assets => Resources => Levels) to the LevelManager's levels pool in inspector.